25 Types of Succulents That Make Great Houseplants

 Curio rowleyanus, better known as string of pearls, is a succulent that’s actually part of the daisy family.
 It’s gratifying for home gardeners because it grows so quickly and is easy to propagate.
 It has quite particular light requirements, preferring bright light in the morning and shade in the afternoon.
 In nature, this succulent prevents exposure to direct sunlight by growing under other plants.

-Best For: A quirky cascading houseplant.
+Best For: Green thumbs looking for a quirky, cascading houseplant.

 11. Ponytail Palm (Beaucarnea recurvata)